 Kornfield's path to the mindful existence has been a lifelong journey of learning and sharing his knowledge.
 His studies have taken him around the world, and he has studied directly under the tutelage of some of the leading minds of Buddhist thought in the 20th century and the present day.

-His story began fairly typically.
+Kornfield's story began fairly typically.
 Born, one of twins, to Jewish parents in 1945, Jack developed a deep fascination for the cultures of the Far East early on in life.
-Seeking to broaden his understanding, Jack enrolled at the prestigious Dartmouth College, New Hampshire; graduating in Asian Studies in 1967.
+Seeking to broaden his understanding, he enrolled at the prestigious Dartmouth College, New Hampshire; graduating in Asian Studies in 1967.

 After university, Kornfield joined the United States Peace Corps and was soon assigned to work with a tropical medicines team in the Mekong River Valley, aiding the Public Health Service of Thailand.
 Working for some time in the northeastern Isan region of the country, he was able to use this time with the Peace Corps to visit many of the world's oldest Buddhist forest monasteries.
 It was here that he took his first steps on what would become a lifelong journey of learning and understanding Buddhist mindfulness.